 - Reflect back what you partner is saying to you. eg ,'so right now, it's hard for you to imagine you will ever trust me again'.
 "You are really wanting to understand why I cheated on you'

-- Attempt to make physical contact when you talk.
+- Attempt to make physical contact with her when you talk such as holding her hand or touching her arm.
 If you get brushed off, let your partner get some of the anger out and try again.
 See if you can distinguish between your partner saying 'go away, but please don't leave me' ( I'm feeling vulnerable and I'd like you to try again to connect with me again) or saying, ' really I mean it , don't touch me'.

 - Initiate discussions about the affair - face in.
 Share your thoughts/ regrets.
 Don't leave it to your partner to be the one to bring things up.
 My experience is that injured partners welcome their partner initiating conversations about the affair.

 - Don't get defensive or feel you need to justify yourself.
 When you feel attacked , remember that you partner is actually saying, 'please, see how hurt I am'.
 Rather than react defensively , repeat back what your partner is saying to you eg. 'Right now you want me to go to hell, you feel it 's all hopeless...'

 - If you notice yourself getting defensive, take a moment, say' I just need a moment I'm getting defensive and don't want to.
 Breathe into your belly.
 Feel your feet on the ground.'